Banque du Liban: Governors

-The Central Council
+Central Council

 The Central Council sets the monetary and credit policies of the Bank, including money supply, and discount and lending rates.
 It discusses and decides, among other things, on issues concerning the banking and financial sectors, the establishment of clearinghouses, the issuing of currency and loan requests by public sector entities.
 The Council decides also on the rules and procedures that govern the staff and operations of the Bank, and on its annual budget and accounts.
 The members of the Central Council are: